Get to know Jacob W. Gent

 My background & credentials

-It also got me really comfortable with standing before a crowd of people judging my every move and word.
-And, as a claims analyst for a local health insurance company and Sr. Litigation Specialist at Farmers, I learned all the tactics insurers use to delay, deny, and defend injury claims.
+It also got me really comfortable standing before a crowd of people judging my every move and word.
+As a claims analyst for a local health insurance company and Senior.
+Litigation Specialist at Farmers, I learned all the tactics insurers use to delay, deny, and defend injury claims.
 I now use this insight to safeguard my clients from all the pitfalls in the claims process and to knock down any barriers to their recovery.

 How I care for my clients